Theo Fennell: Career

-After art school, Fennell's first job was as an apprentice and designer at Edward Barnard, a long-established silversmiths in Hatton Garden.
-Following his apprenticeship, he formed his first jewellery business in 1974.
-In 1982, he opened his first Theo Fennell store at 177 Fulham Road in Chelsea, a location he chose to be closer to his clients.
+Fennell's first job was as an apprentice and designer at Edward Barnard, a long-established silversmiths in Hatton Garden.
+Following his apprenticeship, he started his first jewellery business in 1974.
+In 1982, he opened the first Theo Fennell shop at 177 Fulham Road in Chelsea, a location he chose to be closer to his clients.
 In 1997, he moved his flagship store into the building he helped design at 169 Fulham Road.